JonathanPierce/Algae/README.md

 			- [assignment 1 id]
 				- Postprocessor results go here.
 	- students.txt (a list of student ids, one per line)
+	- semesters.csv
+		- Optional, but potentially useful.
+		- "[studentId],[semesterId]" on each line
+		- helpers.getSemester(student) API for processors.

 ## Configuration File
 The configuration file (config.json) is the main driver of algae.
 It should be formatted as follows: